 The Cloudline S6 by AC Infinity is not just a quiet ventilation fan for grow room settings.
 Sure, the 32-decibel noise level makes it one of the quietest intake/exhaust systems on the market, but this all-in-one ventilation system has so much more to offer.

 The S6 was designed to quietly ventilate grow tents, transfer heating/cooling to rooms, circulate air, exhaust odors, and cool AV racks.
 It comes with an 8-speed manual controller, an AC power adapter, and all the necessary mounting hardware for easy installation in any grow room.

-Best Exhaust Fans for Your Grow Tent
+Exhaust Fans for Your Grow Tent

-The best grow tent exhaust fans are specifically designed for ventilation within grow tents.
+These grow tent exhaust fans are specifically designed for ventilation within grow tents.
 Since grow tents are typically fairly small, grow tent venting systems are often 4” instead of 6 or 8.
 There’s no need to choose a massive venting system for a small tent.

 IOBIONICS Grow Tent Complete Ventilation Kit (2019)

 The IOBIONICS exhaust fan for grow tent comes in a complete kit that was updated and improved in 2019.
 This small grow room ventilation kit comes with everything you could ever need, including an activated carbon filter, a heavy-duty rope ratchet, and a 4” inline fan with speed control settings.

 The Cloudline T4 by AC Infinity is a grow room heat and ventilation kit that comes with an attached temperature and humidity controller.
 This is perfect for grow tent hydroponics since it was designed for gentle ventilation.

 It doesn’t just work to circulate fresh air, but also to heat, cool, and exhaust skunky odors.
 This 4” duct is quiet, and the mixed flow design ranks high in energy efficiency.